Becoming an Architectural Technologist

 Contact: Department of Architectural Technology and Conservation, Faculty of the Built Environment, Dublin Institute of Technology, Bolton Street, Dublin 1.
 Tel: +353 1 4023000 Website: www.dit.ie.

-Waterford Institute of Technology offers a three year RIAI accredited BSc in Architectural Technology (Level 7).
-RIAI Accreditation: Qualification date 1989 and after.
+Waterford Institute of Technology offers a three year BSc in Architectural Technology (Level 7).
+RIAI Accreditation applies to this qualification when awarded between 1989 and August 2016 only.

 Contact: Department of Architecture, School of Engineering, Waterford Institute of Technology, Cork Road, Waterford.
 Tel: +353 51 302 035 Website: www.wit.ie.